neilspell/Bootstrap/Day 2 - More Bootstrap.md

 ### Task 8 - Photo Carousel 📸
 A Photo Carousel allows the user to view various photos related to one another, this can be on a _click-command_ or _automated_.
+The following example shows how to create a basic carousel with indicators and controls.

 1. Add the following code inside your `<body>` tags, try to pick a suitable place that will make the webpage look good.😎